-Ideally, during your first two years, you will enroll in six courses that provide a foundation for further exploration of the liberal arts: the First-Year Seminar, Writing, Foreign Language, Quantitative Analysis, and Beyond the West.
+Ideally, during your first two years, you will complete six courses that provide a ‘foundation’ for further exploration of the liberal arts: First-Year Seminar, Writing, Foreign Language (2 courses), Quantitative Analysis, and Beyond the West.

 If you have not already submitted your FYS preferences, please do so here.

 Wheaton’s Writing Requirement (WR), English 101, introduces students to critical thinking and academic writing at the college level.
 The sections vary in topic, but all sections require frequent writing assignments and include class discussions of writing techniques and student work.
 Conferences with the course instructor are regularly scheduled.

 As a first-year student, you are expected to complete a section of English 101 during one of your first two semesters.

 All students must complete two semesters of the same language at the level appropriate to the student’s ability.
 Wheaton offers language instruction in Ancient Greek, Arabic, Chinese, French, German, Italian, Japanese, Latin, Russian, and Spanish.
 Students may continue in a language they have already studied or begin work in a new language.